 The same result was observed in this game as well.

 There was no difference as such on the thermals of the graphics card in both sets of the testing.
-The temperature reading was taken after a 30 minutes gaming session of Witcher 3: The Wild Hunt on 1440P at Ultra settings.
-The reading from the MSI AfterBurner was counter checked with the reading from the HWInfo64.
+The temperature reading was taken after a 30-minute gaming session of Witcher 3: The Wild Hunt on 1440P at Ultra settings.
+The reading from the MSI AfterBurner was counter-checked with the reading from the HWInfo64.

-Similarly, there was no difference in terms of the power being utilized by the graphics card in both sets of the testing.
-The power reading was taken after a 30 minutes gaming session of Witcher 3: The Wild Hunt on 1440P at Ultra settings.
-The reading from the MSI AfterBurner was counter checked with the reading from the HWInfo64.
+Similarly, there was no difference in terms of the power being utilized by the graphics card in both sets of testing.
+The power reading was taken after a 30-minute gaming session of Witcher 3: The Wild Hunt on 1440P at Ultra settings.
+The reading from the MSI AfterBurner was counter-checked with the reading from the HWInfo64.

 Since the AORUS X570 PRO WIFI has a sensor for the PCIe X16 slot’s temperature; I used the HWInfo64 to read those temps after each run of the tests.
 After the PCIe 3.0 tests, the PCIe x16 slot’s temperature was 52°C whereas it was 54°C after the PCIe 4.0 tests.

 Based on our testing using the PCIe 4.0 Ready graphics card, we can see that there is no gaming performance boost or improvement yet when using the PCIe 4.0 standard over the PCIe 3.0 standard.
 As I have mentioned above that this is one aspect of the PCIe Gen 4.
-There is a high-speed storage aspect which I think would yield some fruitful results on the PCIe Gen 4.
-I will be doing some testing after securing the Gen 4 based SSD to put in writing the Part-II of this content.
-Till that time, Nauman is signing out.
+In any case, we hope that our PCIe Gen 3 vs PCIe Gen 4 comparison was of help to you.